Jump to Recipe

 When it comes to the ultimate comfort food, pot roast is the coziest and most nostalgic meal I make.
 Slow cooked, melt in your mouth beef is what it’s all about in this Crockpot Chuck Roast recipe that the whole family loves.
 Is this the best Sunday dinner or what?

-This roast is paired with tender veggies, potatoes, onions and seasoned just right.
+This crock pot roast recipe is paired with tender veggies, potatoes, onions and seasoned just right.
 But the best part is that it literally only takes about 5 minutes to prepare.
 And we all have that time, right?

-Another chuck roast we love is this Slow Cooker Shredded Beef if you are looking for more easy beef options!
-Some Short Rib Ragú is great as well!
+Another chuck roast we love is this Slow Cooker Shredded Beef if you are looking for more easy beef recipes!
+Some Slow Cooker Short Rib Ragú, Ground Beef Stuffed Shells, or this Slow Cooker Shredded Beef Chili is great as well!

 • It takes 5 minutes to prepare.
 Cooking is not everyone’s favorite past time.
 Sometimes we just don’t have the time.
 That’s ok!
 This delicious pot roast is the key to easy dinner at its best.
 You only have to chop one veggie and everything else is a matter of adding to the pot.
 Can’t beat it!

 • It’s a full meal in one pot.
 Beef, veggies and potatoes.
 All in one dish.
 That is what we love.
-Sure you can add some fresh bread or a big salad to the mix, but overall, you can feed the family a complete meal from this recipe!
+Sure you can add some fresh bread or a big salad to the mix, but overall, you can feed the family a complete meal from this simple slow cooker recipe!

 • Even delicious as leftovers.
 If stored in juices, this roast is still amazing the following day or so.
 You can reheat it in the crockpot if desired.
 You get two for one from this easy recipe!